scalawithcats/scala-with-cats/src/pages/adt/applications.md

 }
 ```

-which we might use in a system monitoring application and also our old friend the `case class`
+and our old friend the `case class`

 ```scala mdoc:silent
 final case class Uri(protocol: String, host: String, port: Int, path: String)
 ```

-I think these are the simplest examples, but those new to algebraic data types often don't realise how many other uses cases there are.
+Those new to algebraic data types often don't realise how many other uses cases there are.
 We'll see combinator libraries, an extremely important use, in the next chapter.
 Here I want to give a few examples of finite state machines as another use case.

 Finite state machines occur everywhere in programming.
 The state of a user interface component, such as open or closed, or visible or invisible, can be modelled as a finite state machine.
 That's probably not relevant to most Scala programmers, so let's consider instead a distributed job server.
 The idea is here that users submit jobs to run on a cluster of computers.
-The supervisor is responsible for selecting a computer on which to run the job, monitoring it, and collecting the result at the end of successful completion.
+The supervisor is responsible for selecting a computer on which to run the job, monitoring it, and collecting the result on successful completion.

-In a very simple system, we might represent jobs as having four states:
+In a very simple system we might represent jobs as having four states:

 1. Queued: the job is in the queue to be run.
 2. Running: the job is running on a computer.